Race & Social Justice Coalition

 When a system can, without resort to overt force, compel people to live in conditions of abjection, helplessness, wretchedness . . . it is plainly violent.
 To make people live on a subhuman level against their will, to constrain them in such a way that they have no hope of escaping their condition, is an unjust exercise of force.
 Those who in some way or other concur in the oppression—and perhaps profit by it—are exercising violence even though they may be preaching pacifism.
 And their supposedly peaceful laws, which maintain this spurious kind of order, are in fact instruments of violence and oppression.

-The Race and Social Justice Coalition, a diverse and committed group of faithful people based at a progressive Episcopal Church in Norwalk, Connecticut, dares to imagine a world free of racial oppression, poverty, educational inequality, and other forms of social injustice.
+The Race and Social Justice Coalition is a diverse and committed group of faithful people who originally formed following an Adult Education book study.
+The Coalition is now comprised of a core of approximately 20 individuals meeting virtually each week from locales ranging from CT, NYC, MA, ME, and NH.
+They dare to imagine a world free of racial oppression, poverty, educational inequality, and other forms of social injustice.
 By convening conversations, building partnerships, and engaging in direct action, it aims to help make that world a reality and ensure justice for all.

 Weekly meetings

-The group meets every week to discuss current events, upcoming actions or advocacy, or books and media chosen for study.
-All regularly scheduled meetings take place Zoom on Wednesdays from 7-8:30pm.
-Contact the group for a Zoom link to the meeting.
+The group meets throughout the year to discuss current events, upcoming actions or advocacy, or books and media chosen for study.
+All regularly scheduled meetings take place via Zoom on Wednesdays from 7-8:30pm.
+Contact the group for a link to the meeting.
 Newcomers are always welcome!

 Members deliver groceries to the homebound, including the sick, the elderly, and parents who cannot leave their children, by partnering with Person-to-Person.
 Members also volunteer at P2P’s food pantry in South Norwalk.